-The behavior of the timeout, max_size, and max_queue, read_limit, and write_limit optional arguments is described in the documentation of WebSocketCommonProtocol.
+The behavior of the ping_interval, ping_timeout, close_timeout, max_size, max_queue, read_limit, and write_limit optional arguments is described in the documentation of WebSocketCommonProtocol.

 The create_protocol parameter allows customizing the asyncio protocol that manages the connection.
 It should be a callable or class accepting the same arguments as WebSocketClientProtocol and returning a WebSocketClientProtocol instance.
 It defaults to WebSocketClientProtocol.